dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/end-to-end.md

 # in a few minutes you'll be able to see your pods
 kubectl get pods

+# if your pod is still in creation mode, e.g.
+kubectl get pods
+NAME                                 READY   STATUS              RESTARTS   AGE httpgo-deployment-6f9978c7f5-tw2lp   0/1     ContainerCreating   0          4m
+# you may check what it is doing using this command:
+kubectl describe pods/httpgo-deployment-6f9978c7f5-tw2lp

 # we can check which services do we have
 kubectl get svc